Electrical fires are a significant hazard that can lead to devastating consequences, including property damage, injuries, and even death.

 Utilise surge protectors to safeguard sensitive electronic devices and prevent power surges.
 Surge protectors help regulate and stabilise electrical flow, reducing the risk of electrical fires caused by power surges.

-Flammable materials, such as curtains, paper, or clothing, should be kept away from electrical equipment, outlets, and electrical appliances.
+Flammable materials, such as curtains, paper, or clothing, should be kept away from electrical equipment, outlets, and appliances.
 This reduces the likelihood of accidental ignition in case of electrical malfunctions.

 Follow manufacturer guidelines and safety instructions when using appliances and electrical devices.
 Avoid using devices with damaged cords or plugs; unplug them when not in use.
-Install smoke detectors on every level of your home or business and ensure they function properly.
+Install smoke detectors on every level of your home or business and ensure they function correctly.

 Regularly test and replace the batteries as needed.
 Have fire extinguishers readily available in easily accessible areas and ensure they are regularly inspected and serviced.
 Install fire alarms throughout the premises to provide early warning in case of a fire.